Henry-Sarabia/igdb/examples/companycount/README.md

 # Company Count Example

-This example makes use of the igdb client's Company service to count the number of Companies based in the US, UK, and Japan.
+This example makes use of the igdb client's Company service to count the number of video game Companies based in the US, UK, and Japan.
 The example demonstrates the use of the following key functions:
 * Companies.Count()
 * SetFilter()